Rating:

 printf("good job");

 It's pretty simple, there is a constant string in memory, and some permutation of indices, and our input has to match the data ordered by this permutation.
+The trick is that once we submit the answer, we get another payload to solve!

 All payloads follow the same structure, the only differences are:

-- size of the constant string (up to about 30 bytes)
+• size of the constant string (up to about 30 bytes)

-- index permutation
+• index permutation

+The goal is to make a script which will automatically solve those crackmes.
 It probably would be easy to use angr, but we went ahead with even easier approach:

-First find the contant string in the binary, because it's always right before `Wrong pass` string:
+First find the contant string in the binary, because it's always right before Wrong pass string:

 def extract_constant(raw_data):